leemac/leemac.github.io/_posts/2019-03-04-ef_core_sqlite_alter_column.md

 I've been utilizing [EF Core](https://docs.microsoft.com/en-us/ef/core/) on a side-project ([Arkive](https://arkive.io/)) with a [SQLite](https://www.sqlite.org/index.html) backend.
 So far, everything has been running smoothly.

 I am able to create an initial EF Core-based migration schema and the database is created automatically with `context.Database.Migrate()` which is fantastic for my project.
-I ran into an issue recently however where I noticed a property on one of my EF Model need to be nullable.
+I ran into an issue recently however where I noticed a `DateTime` property on one of my EF Models needed to be made nullable.
 No problem!
+I'll simply update the property and tell EF Core to generate a new migration.

 So I thought...

 Here's what EF Core generated for me.
-One table column is no longer NOT NULL.
+One table column is no longer `NOT NULL`.

 ![Bad Migration code](/img/posts/2019-03-04/before.png "This won't work")